-Care Sales – How the used car market has changed
+Car Sales Online- How the used car market has changed

 The used car market has seen significant changes over the last 30 years.
 Fluctuating petrol prices have affected which brands and models sell the best or depreciate the most.
 The international political and economic climate has also affected new and used car sales.
-But aside from industry fluctuations, one factor that has caused particularly major changes is the emergence of the online car sales segment.
+But aside from industry fluctuations, one factor that has caused particularly major changes is the emergence of car sales online as a market segment.

 Car sales online: a new era

 Today, there is an abundance of car sales information online.
 It ranges from statistics and industry trend reports to communities and forums where people can get unbiased information.
 Deloitte.com reported that over 80% of people in Australia use the internet to get car sales information before they make a decision.
 This means that today’s car buyers and sellers are much more well-informed than in the past.
 People today have many more options for buying and selling used cars than ever before.

 Deloitte.com also noted that car trade-ins have been decreasing over the recent years due to the multitude of other more favorable options online.
 From private-to-private car sales, to used car classifieds, to online wholesale buyers, it has never been easier to buy or sell a car online.
 This has seriously impacted some dealerships.
 Some have been forced to advertise car trade-ins more aggressively, or take a higher cut off each trade-in to make up for the lacking numbers.
 Meanwhile, online car sales have increased – both private and wholesale.
 Last year, millions of used cars were sold online in Australia alone.

 Used car sales statistics